 Is the force strong with this one?

 The worst levelling system I have come across in a game, ever.
-I am all for innovative thinking and trying to be unique, but this is not that, this is a blatant attempt from EA to make as much money as possible but we, the gaming community have called them out on it and we have ‘temporarily’ won.
+I am all for innovative thinking and trying to be unique, but this is not that, this seems to be an attempt from EA to make money, but the gaming community have called them out on it and we have ‘temporarily’ won.
 Now we have got that out of the way, let’s try and be a bit more constructive shall we?

 As you will have read in my campaign review, I quite enjoy this game.
 As a Star Wars fan I can safely say that they have the overall atmosphere and the feel of the characters nailed.
 This transfers wonderfully to the multiplayer experience, with every game feeling like a battle scene from the movies.
 You have dead troopers all around you, bits of droid flying all over and you get that feeling of excitement when you hear a light-saber charging up ready to help out your team.
 There are multiple modes to choose from, each has its own style of play.